SamsungLabs/fcaf3d/README.md

 ### Models

-The metrics are given for 5 training runs followed by 5 test runs.
-Average values are is round brackets.
+The metrics are obtained in 5 training runs followed by 5 test runs.
+We report both the best and the average values (the latter are given in round brackets).

-For `VoteNet` and `ImVoteNet` we provide the configs and checkpoints with our Mobius angle parametrization.
+For `VoteNet` and `ImVoteNet`, we provide the configs and checkpoints with our Mobius angle parametrization.
-We also remove 4 losses in favour of rotated IoU loss.
-`ImVoxelNet` ablations can be done directly in [imvoxelnet](https://github.com/saic-vul/imvoxelnet) repository as it is not supported for indoor scenes in `mmdetection3d`.
+For `ImVoxelNet`, please refer to the [imvoxelnet](https://github.com/saic-vul/imvoxelnet) repository as it is not currently supported in `mmdetection3d`.
-Inference speed in scenes per second is measured on a single NVidia GTX1080Ti.
+Inference speed (scenes per second) is measured on a single NVidia GTX1080Ti.

 **FCAF3D**